JoshuaSchilz/miniSCIDOM_tensor/README.md

 # miniSCIDOM_custom
-Code for the miniSCIDOM project
+Code for the miniSCIDOM project implemented using tensors